oorabona/github-ssh-auth/README.md

 Then click on `Generate new token` and set its permissions to:
 > read:org

 This is the only requirement so that the API can be queried for users and teams memberships.
-All users keys are public by default an can be accessed from the outside world without authentication against GitHub API.
+All users keys are public by default and can be accessed from the outside world without authentication against GitHub API.

 See for yourself, go to `https://github.com/<yourhandle>.keys`. :rocket: